icgc-argo/donor-submission-aggregator/README.md

 ## What it does:

 - Aggregates RDPC analyses to donor centric structure.
-- Reads program clinical data from mongoDB and indexes it
+- Reads program clinical data from Clinical API and indexes it
 - Indexes donor centric RDPC data and clinical data into ElasticSearch, index name follows this pattern: `donor_centric_program_<programId>_re_<releaseNum>`

 ## How to: